chotaire/avsitter-vip/README.md

 **MENU Hidden**

-This is where you put your access restricted entries but remember to change 'VIP' to the same label as used for the button.
+This is where you put your access restricted entries but remember to change 'Hidden' to the same label as used for the button.